dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Selling or gifting water from the shared, reserve account to other parties will lower Lake Powell and/or Lake Mead levels:

+-   Reduce storage in Lake Powell, heat the water temperature of Lake Powell storage (less stratification), increase the release water temperature, and push native, endangered fish of the Grand Canyon into unchartered territory
+    \-- more susceptible to prey by non-native fish.
+Higher Lake Powell levels and colder releases maintain the status quo for endangered fish.
+The worksheet *PowellReleaseTemperature* provides a table and figure of the impacts on fish of less water storage in Lake Powell.

 -   Reduce the head available for hydropower generation, and speed the time that reservoirs reach their minimum power pools (where they can no longer generate energy).
 When energy generation declines, Lake Powell and Lake Mead energy producers must go on the spot energy market to purchase the energy shortfall.
 The synchronous model does not quantify the impacts of reduced hydropower generation.

--   Reduce storage in Lake Powell, heat the water temperature of Lake Powell storage (less stratification), increase the release water temperature, and make the native, endangered fish of the Grand Canyon more susceptible to prey by non-native fish.
-The worksheet *PowellReleaseTemperature* provides a table and figure of the impacts on fish of less water storage in Lake Powell.

 Both impacts will depend on how combined storage is split between Lake Powell and Lake Mead (see next section).